|Sorry, we are no longer accepting applications|

 - Significant knowledge of the history of COFA communities

 - Fundraising experience including grant writing, donor cultivation, and fee-for-service models

 - Thorough understanding of local, state and national issues impacting COFA Pacific Islanders and other populations of color

 - Strategic planning and organizational development experience

 - Deep understanding of building effective and healthy networks

 - Experience in administration of volunteer, non-profit, or public service agency or

-- Master’s or Bachelor’s degree in social work, psychology or related area with requisite experience in administering an organization or division involved in human social services.
+- Master’s or Bachelor’s degree in social work, psychology, business, political science or related area with requisite experience in administering an organization or division involved in human social services.

-3) List of 3 references (their names, emails, and phone numbers)
+3) List of 3 References (List of names, positions, email & phone number)

 4) Email the Cover Letter, Resume and List of References to firstname.lastname@example.org